 Click this link for a Map of the Lightning Lake Campground.

 Click Manning Park hiking trails for information on hiking opportunities in the park, including for the 9-kilometre Lightning Lake Loop.

 Below are some tips and suggestions to help you make the most of your visit to Manning Park.

 TIP #1: If you already have a season pass ski ticket at a number of other ski hills in BC (including from Grouse in Vancouver), make sure to show it at the ticket booth to get a 25% discount.

 TIP #2: If driving in winter (and early spring or late fall) you’ll want good winter tires (and maybe even chains just in case).
 Also, check the weather forecast or highway reports in advance to make sure you don’t find yourself traveling in a blizzard.

-TIP #4: Located in the Cascade Mountains, Manning Park makes a great place to stop over on your way to the south Okanagan, being halfway between Vancouver and Penticton (about 3 hours plus or minus in good traffic either way).
+TIP #4: Located in the Cascade Mountains, Manning Park makes a great place to stop over on your way to the south Okanagan.
+The park is halfway between Vancouver and Penticton (roughly about three hours in good traffic either way).